When a 261 metric ton airplane lands or a medivac helicopter is headed to the hospital—that is no time for a critical component to fail.

 We Have It Covered

-MTI’s manufacturing services covers all these factors and more.
-Our know-how in machine building for aerospace parts ranging from engine components to landing gear parts, from rocket engine igniters to fuel containment vessels and more, is integrated into our Manufacturing Service capabilities.
+MTI’s Contract Services covers all of these factors and more.
+Our know-how in machine building for aerospace parts ranging from engine components to landing gear parts, from rocket engine igniters to fuel containment vessels and more, is integrated into our Contract Service capabilities.
 This advantage provides better quality control and leverages our friction welding process expertise.

 Why Friction Welding?